Niger Energy Information

 Since 2013, total consumption has increased by 3.3%/year.
 Previously, it rose by almost 20%/year between 2011 and 2013.

 Interactive Chart Niger Total Energy Consumption

 Crude Oil Production

-CNPC processes its crude oil production at the 20 000 bbl/d Soraz refinery, commissioned in 2011, which supplies most of the domestic needs in refined oil product (84% in 2018) with a production of around 650 kt in 2018.
+CNPC processes its crude oil production at the 20 000 bbl/d Soraz refinery, commissioned in 2011, which supplies most of the domestic needs in refined oil product (88%) with a production of 0.8 Mt in 2019.

 Interactive Chart Niger Crude Oil Production

 Renewable in % Electricity Production